TeamSOBITS/robocup_sobits_open/README.en.md

-# RoboCup SOBITS OPEN Junior 2025
+# RoboCup SOBITS Open Junior 2025

 This repository is intended to provide various information and competition rules for tournament participants.

 ## Competition Overview

-At SOBITS, we participate annually in the RoboCup Japan Open @Home League, and the RoboCup SOBITS OPEN Junior is designed as an initial step in robot development, where students learn and develop programs through case studies.
+At SOBITS, we participate annually in the "RoboCup Japan Open @Home League."
+The purpose of the RoboCup SOBITS Open Junior is to provide students with their first step into robot development by having them learn through case studies and develop programs accordingly.

-Eligibility for this competition is limited to third-year undergraduate students (B3) in the Hagiwara Laboratory, and the competition is scheduled for the 15th session of the case study class.

-As this competition aims to improve individual development skills, all participants are required to work individually.
-You are free to either develop all necessary components on your own or utilize existing SOBITS packages—both approaches are acceptable.
+All students enrolled in the Hagiwara Lab's case study course are eligible to participate in this competition, which will be held during the 15th session of the course.
+As this competition is aimed at improving individual development skills, each participant is required to work on the development alone.
+You may use either your own developed technologies or SOBITS-provided packages for the competition—either is acceptable.

-Please note that no guidance or technical direction will be provided by senior students; we encourage you to take initiative and work independently.
+Please note that senior students will not provide guidance or approaches related to development during this competition.
+You are encouraged to take initiative and act independently.

-Participation in this competition will require not only technical skills to implement features but also the ability to overcome challenges, the planning skills to manage development under a deadline, and the self-motivation to follow through with your plan.

-We sincerely hope that RoboCup SOBITS Open Junior will be a valuable opportunity for you to develop these capabilities and apply them throughout your future research activities.
+Developing for this competition requires not only technical skills to implement functionality, but also the ability to overcome obstacles, plan within deadlines, and execute your plans through action.
+We hope that the RoboCup SOBITS Open Junior will be an opportunity for you to acquire these abilities and that it will benefit your future research activities.

-Let’s work together—regardless of lab or affiliation—to make RoboCup Japan Open Junior an exciting and collaborative event where we all push each other to grow!
+Let’s work together—regardless of affiliation—to make the RoboCup SOBITS Open Junior an exciting and competitive event, encouraging one another to improve!

-Lastly, we hope you make use of your experience in this competition to take on more advanced development challenges in the Robocup SOBITS OPEN and RoboCup Japan Open @Home League 2026!
+We also hope you will make use of the experience gained in this competition to aim for higher-level development in the Robocup SOBITS Open and the RoboCup Japan Open @Home League 2026!
 ## Competition Information

-RoboCup SOBITS OPEN Junior 2025
+RoboCup SOBITS Open Junior 2025

 Organizer: Hagiwara Laboratory – Competition Committee\
 Date: July 16\